facjure/public-domain-poetry/README.md

 Three parts: format, metadata, scripts.

-1. To restore poems, we need a new format that can be read by humans and machines alike.
+1. Restore poems with a new format: for humans and machines.
-2. To curate poems, we need a way to add metadata, inline, read by humans and machines.
+2. Curate poems adding metadata, inline: humans and machines.
-3. Scripts provide researchers a way to analyze, find, view, and print poems.
+3. Run scripts to find, see, and print poem, offline.

 ### Poem format